 Ideally, you’ll want to save as much as you can for a deposit.
 This will mean you don’t need to borrow as much and the less you’ll pay in interest.
 If you have a smaller deposit your bank or lender may charge you Lenders’ Mortgage Insurance or a Low Deposit Premium in order to protect themselves.

 You can use our Savings Calculator to find out how long it will take you to reach your goal.
 If you’re not happy about the time it could take you, you might want to consider a more affordable property or adopt more stringent saving measures.
-Keep in mind there are some other upfront costs of buying a home outside of the deposit that you’ll need to be able to cover.
+Keep in mind there are some other upfront costs of buying a home outside of the deposit that you’ll need to be able to cover, particularly stamp duty.